Aliases for APOE Gene

 GeneCards Summary for APOE Gene

 APOE (Apolipoprotein E) is a Protein Coding gene.
 Diseases associated with APOE include lipoprotein glomerulopathy and sea-blue histiocyte disease.
-Among its related pathways are Signaling by GPCR and Lipoprotein metabolism.
+Among its related pathways are Alzheimer's disease and Statin Pathway.
 GO annotations related to this gene include protein homodimerization activity and receptor binding.

 UniProtKB/Swiss-Prot for APOE Gene

 Mediates the binding, internalization, and catabolism of lipoprotein particles.
 It can serve as a ligand for the LDL (apo B/E) receptor and for the specific apo-E receptor (chylomicron remnant) of hepatic tissues.